jeffmo/node-worker-pool/README.md

   var workerPool = new WorkerPool(
     8, // number of workers
-    process.execPath, // path to the node binary './worker.js' // path to the worker script
+    process.execPath, // path to the node binary './worker.js', // path to the worker script {initData: {someUsefulConstant: 42}}
   );

   workerPool.sendMessage({message: 'hai!'}).then(function(response) {